davidkane9/creditr/TO-DO.md

 where x is a data frame that looks like the result after add.dates() and add.conventions. name is a character like "CS10".
 Indeed, should be the same character string as the calling function.
 And the ... includes whatever other arguments you need to pass in.

-* create get.conventions().
-This returns a one row data frame of the accounting convention variables like badDayConvention and mmDCC.
-All the information for this is in the R code itself, not in an extraneous data frame.
-Handles changes in rules for Japan.
-Takes a date and currency as arguments.
-Does not need to work for data frames, I think.

-* re-organize get.rates().
-Should only return the actual rates, not that other junk.
+* Enhance get.rates().
 Should have a new argument: "stored" with default value TRUE.
 If TRUE, the data is gotten from the rates.RData.
-If false, it goes to the internet.
-If you ask for rates for a day that has no information in rates.RData (or if stored = FALSE and you get nothing back from the internet), then get.rates issues an informative warning (which day/currency failed) and then returns zero interest rates.
+If it can't find data, it issues an error.
+Also, add another sourcing to get.rates(), data from FRED.

-* Try to make data/rates.RData go back to Jan 1, 2004.
+* Make data/rates.RData go back to Jan 1, 2004.
 This is how far back our pricing goes.
 Document clearly how this is updated.

 * Drastically cut the slots of CDS class, including dates, interest.rates and conventions.
 We don't need to keep this stuff around, I think.
 Instead, we grab these items on the fly when they are needed, using add.dates(), get.rates() and get.conventions().

-* In rates.RData, "rates" variable should be renamed as "rate".
-Also, currency and expiry should be character, not factor.
-This suggests that download.rates should be changed as well so that, next time we rebuild the data, we get what we want.

 * What is going on with the dates in 2003 that have a 1M but not a 3Y. table(rates$expiry[rates$year %in% c(2003)])